NehaD017-Cyber/NETWORKWALKS-B083-WK2-CYBERSECURITY-FOOTPRINTING/README.md

 NETWORK SCANNING WITH ZENMAP

+* Nmap (Network Mapper) is an open-source command-line tool used for network discovery, port scanning, and vulnerability auditing.
+It sends custom IP packets to a target to determine what devices are active and what services they run.

 ## 📌 Objectives:

 Step 1: Download & install Zenmap from official website on your Windows PC.